Mayuridayla/flutterDesign/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+In this project you can see following screen:
+1.Splash screen
+2.walkthrough
+3.Login screen
+4. Bottom navigation
+5.navigation drawer(added only for demo)
+6.search bar
+7.list view